dylanmc/cryptol/examples/ChaChaPolyCryptolIETF.md

 ## Generating the Poly1305 key using ChaCha20

-   As said in the "Poly 1305 Algorithm" section , it is acceptable to generate the one-time Poly1305 pseudo-randomly.
+As said in the "Poly 1305 Algorithm" section, it is acceptable to generate the one-time Poly1305 pseudo-randomly.
 This section proposes such a method.

 To generate such a key pair (r,s), we will use the ChaCha20 block function described in the "ChaCha20 block function" section.
 This assumes that we have a 256- bit session key for the MAC function, such as SK_ai and SK_ar in IKEv2, the integrity key in ESP and AH, or the client_write_MAC_key and server_write_MAC_key in TLS.
 Any document that specifies the use of Poly1305 as a MAC algorithm for some protocol must specify that 256 bits are allocated for the integrity key.

 The method is to call the block function with the following
 parameters:

  *  The 256-bit session integrity key is used as the ChaCha20 key.
  *  The block counter is set to zero.